 Job continues to describe his suffering and speaks of the fact that he cannot even escape by going to sleep at night.
 It seems that he had dreams and visions at night that scared him and this lack of sleep can make problems even worse.
 Here, he sees his life coming to a swift end, just as cloth was made quickly with the aid of a weaver's shuttle, with no hope of being cured.
 The word that is translated as "hope" is the Hebrew word "tiqvah" which literally refers to a cord or rope.
 We are all familiar with people using a safety rope (lifeline) so that they can be pulled out of a situation by others if it gets too dangerous.
 Here, Job is basically saying that he is going through this without any rope (lifeline) and we are reminded that he is still talking to his friends that he thought were coming to comfort him.
 We are also reminded of the fact that Satan was behind this attack on Job and this is one of his favorite tactics for attacking men.
 Job felt like he was completely alone (without a lifeline) and we get the picture of a wolf scattering a flock of sheep in order to isolate one from the others.
 This isolation can bring on a growing sense of depression which is what was happening with Job.
 If unchecked, this depression can lead to the thought that there "is nothing to lose" and even to desiring death.
 What would have happened, in this story, if Job's friends would have came and reassured him that he was not alone?
 What if they had reminded him that he was one of God's people and that God had promised to be with him?
 We will never know but we are reminded of the fact that, as Christians, we have this same opportunity.
 When we see fellow Christians involved in hard times (whether they are physical, mental, or spiritual), we can be there to remind them that Jesus is their "lifeline" and that He is with them.
 We can be like the first line of defenses against the attacks of the devil for our fellow Christians or, like Job's friends, we can be used by the devil to make the situation worse.
 It is like the old saying "If you are not a part of the solution, then, you are a part of the problem.".

-'Remember, O God, that my life is but a breath; my eyes will never see happiness again.
-The eye that now sees me will see me no longer; you will look for me, but I will be no more.
-As a cloud vanishes and is gone, so one who goes down to the grave does not return.
-He will never come to his house again; his place will know him no more.'
+"Remember that my life is but a breath; my eyes will never again see good times.
+The eye that now sees me will see me no more; while your eyes are on me, I will be gone.
+Like a cloud dissolving and disappearing, so he who descends to Sh'ol won't come back up.
+He will not return again to his house, and his home will know him no more.

 Now, we see that Job has taken a turn for the worse as he turns his words to address the Almighty God and he speaks to God as if He were a mere man.
 Job compares his eyes and lack of vision with the eyes of an all-seeing and all-knowing God.

-'Therefore I will not keep silent; I will speak out in the anguish of my spirit, I will complain in the bitterness of my soul.'
+"Therefore I will not restrain my mouth but will speak in my anguish of spirit and complain in my bitterness of soul.

 We are reminded of the fact that the devil wanted to separate Job from God.
 Sadly, it seems that Satan is winning as Job has now decided to complain to God about how he is being treated.
 So, what is wrong with crying out to God about your problems?
 There is nothing wrong with taking all of our cares and concerns to God but, as we will see, Job is going to complain about the actions of God.
 That is a big difference as it is a form of idolatry to raise our thinking and understanding above that of the Almighty God.